DrJieTao/prompt_training/public_library/tier1_one_pager.md

 3.  **Operational Triage:** We identify the high-volume, low-value tasks (e.g., summarizing 3-page policies into 5 bullet points) that drain staff energy and automate them immediately.

 ### **Workshop Agenda **
-> *can be be updated after the pre-workshop meeting if desired*
+> *can be be adjusted after the pre-workshop meeting if desired*
 *   **Part 1: The Compliance Layer (45 mins)**
     *   *The "Black Box" Reality:* Why we never paste patron barcodes or names into public tools.
     *   **Protocol Lab:** *The Anonymizer* — Staff practice a rigorous "Redaction Checklist" on mock patron complaints, ensuring zero data leakage.